porrasar/alisa_porras_RealEstate_capstone2/README.md

     - add error messages in varies places (i.e. login)
     - allow guest into home page
     - add message for success sign-in
+    - how to play soft music in background